I initially made fermented corn as a way to create a lactobacillus-rich neutral flavored brine I could use to inoculate other dishes (like legumes).

 Fermented corn has a sweet and sour taste.
 Simple as can be to make, now I keep a jar of fermented corn on hand all the time.
 It’s great to sprinkle a few tablespoons over some greens, into a salad, or mixed in with your favorite guacamole recipe!

-- 2 ears sweet corn (about 1 cup/ 250ml)
+- 2 ears sweet corn about 1 cup/ 250 ml corn kernels

-- 8 oz/250 ml filtered water
+- 8 oz (250 ml) filtered water

-- 2 teaspoons/10 ml/ 12.5 grams fine sea salt
+- 2 tsp (10 grams) fine sea salt

 - Dissolve salt into water in a pint or quart sized mason jar.